Skip to content

 • Australian clinical context: eTG antibiotics, PBS drugs, Medicare/NDIS, Australian referral pathways

-• Distractor explanations for every option; why the wrong answers are wrong
+• Distractor explanations for every option: why the wrong answers are wrong

 • Calibrated to final-year student level, not intern or advanced training level